tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 The server MUST be able to handle situations where geolocation is not provided in a request.
-Since not all web clients will send a Geolocation Client, the server MAY defer to alternative methods such as IP-based geolocation feeds to provide said value.
+Since not all web clients will send a Geolocation Client Hint, the server MAY defer to alternative methods such as IP-based geolocation feeds to provide said value.

 # Security Considerations {#sec-considerations}